 Constellium is aware that periods for which the Personal Data are stored must be limited to a strict minimum.

-To ensure safely storage, Constellium applies the following rules:
+To ensure safely storage, employees are required to observe the following rules:

-- Employee shall make sure paper and printouts are not left where unauthorized people could see them;
+- Paper and printouts shall not be left where unauthorized people could see them;

 - Personal Data printouts shall be shredded and disposed of securely when no longer required;